asmaamohamed1989/Fault-Tolerant-Key-Value-Store/Readme.md

 1. Log::logCreateSuccess, Log::logReadSuccess, Log::logUpdateSuccess, Log::logDeleteSuccess: Use these functions to log successful CRUD operations.
 2. Log::logCreateFail, Log::logReadFail, Log::logUpdateFail, Log::logDeleteFail: Use these functions to log failed CRUD operations.

-What nodes should log the messages ?
+What nodes should log the messages?
 1. All replicas (non-faulty only) should log a success or a fail message for all the CRUD operations AND
 2. If the coordinator gets quorum number of successful replies then it should log a successful message, else it should log a failure message